spences10/scottspence.com/posts/2020/08/26/wsl-bootstrap-2020/index.md

 ln -s /windir/c/Users/scott/stuff-not-on-linux/symlinks/.ssh/* .
 ```

-Now to change the premissions from within the `.ssh` folder for the
+Now to change the permissions from within the `.ssh` folder for the
 symlinks, I'll do that with `chmod`:

 ```bash